theupdateframework/taps/tap7.md

   }
   ```

-  This listing indicates what key(s) should be used to sign each role
+  This listing indicates which key(s) should be used to sign each role
   in the test metadata.
 Sometimes (in the case of some attacks),
   these will not be the correct keys for the role.